Chicago, Illinois: best places to eat and drink

-Chicago, home to baseball, blues and culture, is one of America's largest and most modern metropolis cities.
-It also comes with some cracking restaurants and bars!
-Read our expert guide to the best places to eat and drink in Chicago (including the best steakhouses).
+Chicago - home to baseball, blues and jazz - is one of America's largest, and most modern, cities.
+Little surprise, then, that the Windy City promises some cracking restaurants and bars.
+Read our expert guide to the best places to eat and drink in Chicago (including - appropriately for a city which was once the country's meat-packing capital - its best steakhouses).

 Vibrant colourful small plates with a Mediterranean twist make up the eclectic menu at Ema.
 This light and airy neighbourhood restaurant is dedicated to cooking California-style so local veg are a highlight and there are plenty of non-meat options.

-This small batch brewery in the Chicago South loop is owned by two Chicago South-siders whose aim was to provide a friendly, diverse, inclusive space (it’s both dog- and baby-friendly) for the neighbourhood.
+This small-batch brewery in the Chicago South loop is owned by two Chicago South-siders whose aim was to provide a friendly, diverse, inclusive space (it’s both dog- and family-friendly) for the neighbourhood.